emboylen/Foxfish_chronology/Environmental Data Collection/README.md

 ## Fremantle Sea Level
 Australian Sea Level Data can be downloaded from the [Bureau of Meteorology website](http://www.bom.gov.au/oceanography/tides/monthly/) (the FSL data I used can be found [here](http://www.bom.gov.au/ntc/IDO70000/IDO70000_62230_SLD.txt).)
+A .csv of the data I used can be found in Data Files.
+The **FSL_Initial_Plot.R** plot contains code to read in the FSL.csv, add a date variable and plot using ggplot2.